-Offering a downloadable asset like a guide, or inviting people to sign up for a webinar, can build an audience of people who are interested enough to raise their hand.
+Offering a downloadable asset like a guide, or inviting people to sign up for a webinar, can build an audience of people who are interested enough to raise their hands.

-You can then build remarketing lists based on people who download a higher funnel asset, setting up a new campaign targeting those people with a lower funnel call-to-action, such as a product demo.
+You can then build remarketing lists based on people who download a higher funnel asset, setting up a new campaign targeting those with lower funnel call-to-action, such as a product demo.

 Think through the buying stages for your target personas and build out remarketing for people who interact at each part of the process.